 Click here.
 You can also register by phone, or in person.
 Visit our contact us page.
 We will open registration for the following year on April 1.
 If you have any questions pertaining to enrollment, please contact us at email@example.com.

-No, she will be enrolled in a class with students in her own age group.
-Most of our classes have both new and current students; more than likely, she will meet another student in her class who is also a beginner.
-Our upper level gymnastics classes are grouped by skill.
+No, they will be enrolled in a class with students in their own age group.
+Most of our classes have both new and current students; more than likely, they will meet another student in their class who is also a beginner.
+Our upper level dance and gymnastics classes are grouped by skill.

 Yes.
 Dancers: We have two (low pressure) performances each year.
-In March/April we take the dance classes to the local retirement homes.
-In May we have our recitals.
-They are “real” shows that take place in a big theatre with lighting, sound, costuming, staging.
+In March/April we try to take the dance classes to the local retirement homes.
+In May we have our dance recitals.
+They are “real” shows that take place in a big theatre with lighting, sound, costuming and staging.
 Gymnasts: We have a Gymnastics Showcase in May.
 For more information on location, date & times for the performances click here.